MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/api_and_use_cases/api_and_use_cases.rst

 in uniconfig topology.
 Trigger for execution of checked configuration is RPC checked-commit.
 Checked commit is similar to RPC commit but it also checks if nodes are in sync with network before configuration.
-RPC fails if some node is out of sync.\ :raw-html-m2r:`<br>` RPC input contains list of uniconfig nodes where to commit configuration.
+RPC fails if some node is out of sync.
+RPC input contains list of uniconfig nodes where to commit configuration.
 Empty input means all nodes.
 Output of RPC describes result of commit.

-`List of supported configuration data <https://github.com/FRINXio/translation-units-docs/tree/master/Configuration%20datasets>`_
+`List of supported configuration data <https://github.com/FRINXio/translation-units-docs/tree/master/Configuration%20datasets>`__

 Successful RPC checked-commit is on figure below.